BenPope95/scaffold-eth-substreams-challenge/README.md

 Then you can obtain your key with `sftoken`, it will make life easier 🤙

+> 1. Clone this repo onto your machine

-> You’ll need to install Scaffold-ETH with
+> 2. Install Scaffold-ETH with

 ```sh
 yarn install

 ```

-> in the same terminal, start your local network (a local instance of a blockchain):
+> 3. In the same terminal, start your local network (a local instance of a blockchain):

 ```sh
 yarn chain
 ```

-> in a second terminal window, 🛰 deploy your contract (locally):
+> 4. In a second terminal window, 🛰 deploy your contract (locally):

 ```sh
 yarn deploy
 ```

-> in a third terminal window, start your 📱 frontend:
+> 5. In a third terminal window, start your 📱 frontend:

 ```sh
 yarn start
 ```

-Keep in mind that this projects doesn't use a local blockchain or a smart contract, these commands are just required for Scaffold-ETH to display a frontend.
+This challenge only uses these commands for Scaffold-ETH to display a frontend, there is no smart contract involved.

-## Introduction to the Challenge

-🕺 Complete the challenge however you want, as long as your result looks the same as ours.

-🛩️ Follow our steps if you want a more guided experience.

-🎣 Our goal (as authors) is not to give you fish but to teach you to fish.

-🧠 The challenge will require thinking, problem-solving, and trying different things.

-🚧 It’s a challenge, not a tutorial.
-But the goal is that you’ll learn more from this challenge than any tutorial could teach.

-#### 😇 Support 👋

-The [Streamingfast Discord](https://discord.gg/mYPcRAzeVN) has quick and quality support.

-You can also join a smaller, more focused Telegram channel for help: [Substreams Challenge Help](https://t.me/+-d5ZcCZidWcwNjc5)

-## 🤖 ABI
+# Checkpoint 1: 🤖 ABI

 To generate Rust types related to specific contract events and functions, you need to provide an ABI in the `substreams_challenge > abi > contract.abi.json`.